wuhhh/field-agent/README.md

 # Field Agent Plugin for Craft CMS
 ⚠️ **ALPHA SOFTWARE - USE WITH CAUTION** ⚠️

 This plugin uses AI to generate Craft CMS fields, entry types, and sections from natural language prompts.
+The plugin supports all native Craft CMS field types (as of Craft 5.8 and including the new Content Block) as well as CKEditor fields.

 **WARNING: This is an experimental plugin and you should not use it on production sites.
 Always backup your database before testing it.**